a1812047/PUZZLE-GENERATOR/README.md

 Please play at the above link and try to come up with a solution?
 Average time to solve the puzzle is 20 minutes.

+# Play the game on the Terminal:
+  To generate the game on the terminal, clone this repository into your local computer.
+  Then compile using g++ -o main SudokuSolver.cpp -std=c++11 now type ./main and get the new board to play with.